fperf/fperf/README.md

 `packages` can be go importpath(see go help importpath) or absolute path to your package

-For example, build all testcases alang with fperf
+For example, build all testcases alang with fperf(using relative importpath)

 ```
-fperf-build ./testcases/* # using relative importpath
+fperf-build ./testcases/*
 ```

 ## Run benchmark